1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 ## Test your SCIM bridge

-A clickable link of the URL for your SCIM bridge is available in the Outputs tab of the CloudFormation console (for example, `https://scim.example.com/`).
-You can sign in to this URL with the bearer token for your SCIM bridge to test, view status information, or retrieve logs.
+A clickable link of the URL for your SCIM bridge is available in the Outputs tab of the CloudFormation console (for example, <https://scim.example.com/>).
+You can sign in to this URL with the bearer token for your SCIM bridge to test the connection, view status information, or retrieve logs.
 You can also send an authenticated SCIM API request to your SCIM bridge from the command line.

 *Example command:*